act-org/act-org.github.io/apimanager/jwt.markdown

 	  * JWT Claims Set
 	  * JSON Web Signature (JWS)

 Each of these components of the JWT are [base64-encoded](http://en.wikipedia.org/wiki/Base64).
 When a service provider receives a JWT they can split the token and decode the values.
+For example, if our services were implemented with Node.js express we might have a route handler for students.js that accessed the JWT Claims Set

+	exports.list = function(req, res) {
+		var jwt = req.headers['x-jwt-assertion'];
+		if(jwt) {
+			var jwtArray = jwt.split('.');
+			var jwtHeader = new Buffer(jwtArray[0], 'base64');
+			var jwtClaims = new Buffer(jwtArray[1], 'base64');
+			var jws = new Buffer(jwtArray[2], 'base64');
+		...
+	};

 The decoded JWT Header from the example provides:

 	{"typ":"JWT","alg":"SHA256withRSA","x5t":"NmJmOGUxMzZlYjM2ZDRhNTZlYTA1YzdhZTRiOWE0NWI2M2JmOTc1ZA=="}

 As we can see, the JWT was signed using SHA256/RSA.
 The "x5t" (x.509 certificate thumbprint) header parameter provides a base64url encoded SHA-256 thumbprint (a.k.a. digest) of the DER encoding of an X.509 certificate that can be used to match a certificate., e.g.